wandyezj/wandyezj.github.io/projects/github-gist.md

 - client_secret needs to be kept on the server
 - CORS needs to be enforced so the server only accepts requests from specific websites, but really for this to be secure the server needs to have a session token that only it and the client know about

+An alternative for individual use is to keep the secret client side in local storage.